Prior to reading the standard Accounting Principles, it is beneficial to review the below sections to gain foundational information:

 Ensuring that accounting information is objective requires entities to report financial statements that are independent.
 IU fiscal officers can be independent from the financials of their department by reporting with integrity and not letting personal opinions or biases sway their reporting.
 To ensure this, financials should be supported with strong, unbiased evidence and research.

-For example, IU is trying to secure financing to open up a new athletics facility.
+IU is trying to secure financing to open up a new athletics facility.
 The bank asks for a copy of IU’s financial statements before they will agree to loan them the money.
 If IU’s CFO sends only the income statement instead of the complete and audited financial statements for the current year, IU is unlikely to receive the funding.
 The auditing, both internal through unit self-audits and internal auditors and external through the State Board of Accountancy, is an important part of the objectivity principle and helps avoid potential biases and accurately states the financial position of the entity.